 The area has several stables, like Wood N Horse Training Stables, for booking trail rides or grabbing a lesson.
 On trail rides, experienced guides accommodate all levels of equestrian expertise.
 However, there are usually minimum age and weight requirements.

 Or opt for a stay at a horse ranch.
 These High Sierra mountain retreats highlight the beauty of the San Joaquin Valley.
 The Kaweah River Horse and Guest Ranch is just minutes from Lake Kaweah and close to the entrance to Sequoia National Park.

 See Related: Things to Do in Oakland, California

 8. Play on Lake Kaweah

 Lake Kaweah, or Lemon Cove, is not just your typical lake.
 It is a manufactured reservoir and one of the most popular tourist attractions in Three Rivers.
 The lake is fed by the Kaweah River, high in the Sierra Nevada Mountains, and serves Tulare County.

 This beautiful lake is a significant area resource.
 It is also a popular water destination for anglers, home to rainbow trout, bass, and carp.

 While a bit cold, the lake is a perfect place to swim.
 Kaweah Marina is a place to rent watercraft of all types – boats, kayaks, and paddle boards.
 Houseboats are also available for rental.

 Around the lake is Lake Kaweah Park, where visitors of all ages can go hiking.
 And the Sequoia campground is nearby.
-And Kaweah Heritage Visitor Center is one of three park-related information centers in the area.
+Kaweah Heritage Visitor Center is one of three park-related information centers in the area.